koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 ## Outlook

 The next article will look at data replication.
-Autonomous services each relying on a local database.
+Autonomous services, each relying on a local database.
 Data is replicated between the databases or some intermediary mechanism.
-This is the precursor to the final article which tackles asynchronous events.
+This is the precursor to the final article, which tackles asynchronous events.